*This post may contain affiliate links to products we recommend and happily use.*

 Step Two: Pay Off Debt Using The Debt Snowball

 Do you have debt?
 Do you owe money?
 Do you know how much?
-Use this easy to use money worksheet to help you figure it all out.

 Once you know how much you owe and to who you start your debt snowball.